cyrillrx/java-logger/README.md

-# Android logger and tracker components
+# Java logger and tracker components
 A modular logger component.

 # Publish to Bintray